Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 “The district court’s preliminary injunction order, summary judgment order and order entering final judgment are vacated, and the case is remanded for further proceedings consistent with this court’s opinion in Courthouse News Service v.
 Planet, 947 F.3d 581 (9th Cir.
 2020),” wrote the Ninth Circuit panel in a brief but published ruling.

 In the meantime, Guilford had quit the bench and the case was assigned to Judge Selna in the Orange County Division of the U.S. Central District.
-An amended complaint that laid out the ongoing delays in access was filed by Courthouse News lawyers in May.
+The underlying code for CCMS had also been transferred to Orange County Superior.
+And an amended complaint that laid out the ongoing delays was filed by Courthouse News lawyers in May.

 “The past three years have seen an increasing number of courts across the nation provide the press with pre-processing access to new civil complaints through review queues, including, in California alone, the Superior Courts of Fresno, Kern, Monterey, Los Angeles, Santa Barbara and Santa Clara,” said the amended complaint.